tclohm/curbalert/README.md

 npx wrangler d1 migrations apply curbalert-la-db --local
 ```

-If you instead see `no such table` errors while the app is running, it usually means migrations were applied to the wrong database — double check you're running the `--local` command above (not `drizzle-kit migrate`, which uses `DATABASE_URL` and a separate plain-SQLite file, not D1 at all).the others.
+If you instead see `no such table` errors while the app is running, it usually means migrations were applied to the wrong database — double check you're running the `--local` command above (not `drizzle-kit migrate`, which uses `DATABASE_URL` and a separate plain-SQLite file, not D1 at all).